mxcl/PromiseKit/Documentation/CommonPatterns.md

 }
 ```

-This way, your asynchronous systems can easily be engaged in chains all over
+This way, asynchronous chains can cleanly and seamlessly incorporate code from all over
-your apps.
+your app without violating architectural boundaries.

-> Note we provide [promises for Alamofire](https://github.com/PromiseKit/Alamofire-) too!
+> *Note*: We provide [promises for Alamofire](https://github.com/PromiseKit/Alamofire-) too!

-## Background Work
+## Background work

 ```swift
 class MyRestAPI {